sguzman/math-research/README.md

 - Dot product as a derivative.
 Solve for a the point that makes a dot product with the line at a point 0; perpendicular point
 - What is the dual of a number?
 - a ~Union~ b = max(a,b)
+- ambient embedding space of a predator in his wnvieonmwnt generates the prey model